 Rental car drop-off

-Location: Amsterdam Stadt
+Location: Amsterdam (Railway Station)

 The small luxury hotel was built in 1618 during what is aptly known as the “Golden Age” in Amsterdam.
 The patrician townhouse was built by a trader of spices from the Far East and, judging by its opulant furnishings, business was good.
 The historical property served as the home of the Dutch Prime Minister in the 1880s, then became part of a university before being acquired by its current owners in 1968 and converted into an exclusive hotel in 1983.
 A recent rennovation was overseen by Wim van de Oudeweetering, one of Holland's premier interior designers.